MicrosoftDocs/edge-developer/microsoft-edge/progressive-web-apps-chromium/how-to/widgets.md

 * Generic templates, defined by their names using the `template` field.
 * Custom templates, defined by their URLs using a custom template field.

 For the time being, only custom Adaptive Cards templates are supported.
 Adaptive Cards are an open card exchange format that can be used to exchange UI content in a common and consistent way.
-To learn more, check the [Adaptive Cards Overview](/adaptive-cards/).
+See [Adaptive Cards Overview](/adaptive-cards/).

 To define a custom Adaptive Cards template, use the `ms_ac_template` field: